 While we make no political statement about the law here in Virginia, we are exercising our option to ban all weapons, whether registered, concealed, open or antique, at our shows.
-The only exception to this rule is on-duty police officers or other on-duty state or federal agents who are required to carry a gun as a condition of their job.

 Is The State Theatre Handicap Accessible?Back to topIs The State Theatre Handicap Accessible?

 Yes.
 With the exception of the balconies, the State Theatre is handicap accessible.
 There is access to all dining levels as well as the open area in front of the stage.
 To help us better accommodate any specific needs you may have, please give us a call the day of the show at 703-237-0300 and let us know how we can help.

 Do you have coat check?Back to topDo you have coat check?

 Sometimes.
 If the weather justifies it, we open up coat check.

 The best bet to find out for sure is to call the box office on the day of the show at 703-237-0300.
 We do not offer a "banned items" check, so please leave all items that you are not permitted to bring in at home or in your car.

 Do you have a blog?
 Twitter?
 Facebook?
 I need to know MORE!!Back to topDo you have a blog?
 Twitter?
 Facebook?
 I need to know MORE!!